skip navigation

 Who Plays Whom.
 All 8th, 7th, and 6th grade League teams will be rated at one of the following five levels: "A", "B+", "B", "B-" or "C".
 A team's rating will be based on a combination of that team's performance the previous season and the community's or association's current season perspective on relative ability.
 Where possible, the League will attempt to keep teams from playing in a meet where the ratings cover more than three consecutive rating slots.
 For instance, "A" and "B+" teams (and occasionally "B" teams) will be scheduled to play in "A/B+" meets.
 "B+", "B" and "B-" teams will be scheduled to play in "B" meets.
 "B-" and "C" teams (and occasionally "B" teams) will be scheduled to play in "B-/C" meets.
 The only time that "B+" teams will be scheduled with "C" teams, or "B-" teams with "A" teams, is if to do otherwise would result in some teams traveling too great a distance to play in a meet.
 In those cases, the League will strive to construct one stronger group and one weaker group, so that, for example, all "B+" and all "C" or "B-" teams are in opposite groups.
 "A" teams will never knowingly be scheduled to play in a meet with "C" teams.
 Since 4th and 5th grade teams do not have ratings from the previous season, 4th and 5th grade meets are "open scheduled" rather than being seeded.

-"Head-to-head" competition – this is the result of the game(s) between one or more teams.
-In four team meets, there is a certainty that all teams being compared played each other in pool play.
+• "Head-to-head" competition – this is the result of the game(s) between one or more teams.
+In four team meets, all teams being compared played each other in pool play.
 In five, six and seven team meets, some of the teams involved in a tie may have played each other, while others haven't.

 In the rare occasion when a team does not play one of its scheduled pool games, a forfeit is recorded with the forfeiting team losing by a score of 15-0 for tie breaker purposes, unless the forfeiting team starts a game but walks out before it is completed, in which case the score will be recorded as the actual score once play was suspended.
 (If the team that walks out is winning the game in question, a loss will be recorded for the team that walked out by a score of 15-0.)

-For an illustration of how the four-team tie breaker rule works, see the results in Rule C-9, Option 1 (page 14).
+For an illustration of how the four-team tie breaker rule works, see the results in Rule C-8, Option 1 (page 12).

-In Bracket 2, the rankings are fairly straightforward, because all four teams have different win/loss records.
+• In Bracket 2, all four teams have different win/loss records.
 However, note that even though Detroit (+11) has more points than Miami (+4), Miami finishes second because it has a 2-1 record and Detroit finishes third because it was only 1-2.
-In other words, as noted above, the record within the group takes precedence over any other aspect of the tie breaker rule.
+In other words, as noted above, the win/loss record within the group takes precedence over any other aspect of the tie breaker rule.

 The biggest challenge we hear to the tie-breaker procedure (usually from parents) is that in a three-way tie, we should use the tie-breaker points to decide the places for all three teams, as we did years ago.
 However, the majority of veteran coaches agree that head-to-head competition is the best way of deciding “places.”
 Since head-to-head competition obviously cannot be used to break a three-way tie, we must have a procedure in place to break the three-way tie, then we always return to head-to-head competition, with which team gets the second highest and third highest place determined by head-to-head results (not net tie breaker points).

 League Championship Tournament.
 Each season the League will run a 32-team League Championship Tournament ("LCT") for 8th, 7th, and 6th grade boys and girls teams (one for each of these six grades), with each team playing six or seven games over the course of a two-day weekend.
-To be included in the Top 32 rankings at each grade level, teams must have played in: a) three League meets during the 2022-2023 season (and have registered to play in at least three meets in 2023-2024); or b) two A/B+ meets during the 2022-2023 season, with a commitment to play in three total meets during 2023-2024.
-Invitees to the LCT will be the top 32 ranked teams from the previous season's power ratings chart, whose programs re-enroll in the League to play three or more meets for the upcoming season.
-Teams ranked #33, #34, etc., will be invited if any of the higher rated teams decline or fail to re-enroll their programs in The Great Northwest for the upcoming season.
+To be included in the Top 32 rankings at each grade level, teams must have played in: a) three League meets during the 2023-2024 season (the LCT counts as one of the three meets) and have registered to play in at least three meets in 2024-2025; or b) two A/B+ meets during the 2023-2024 season, with a commitment to play in at least three meets during 2024-2025.
+Invitees to the LCT will be the top 32 ranked teams from the previous season's power ratings chart, that re-enroll in the League to play three or more meets for the upcoming season.
+Teams ranked #33, #34, etc., will be invited if any of the higher rated teams decline or fail to re-enroll in The Great Northwest for the upcoming season.

 This season's League Championship Tournament dates are as follows: